tliron/creel/README.md

 Creel is a lightweight and lightning-fast library for resolving and downloading JVM dependencies from [Maven](https://maven.apache.org/) repositories.

-It can be run as a command line tool, via an [Ant](http://ant.apache.org/) task, or embedded into any program.
+It can be run as a command line tool, via [Ant](http://ant.apache.org/) tasks, an [Eclipse](https://eclipse.org/) plugin, or embedded into any program.

 Features: